 Soozan Baxter Consulting was founded with a passion for bringing luxury and contemporary brands to special projects throughout the United States.
 Soozan Baxter collaborates with Landlords to create well-curated, unique retail destinations.
 Clients draw on her vast knowledge of industry trends, strong relationships, and goal-oriented business approach.

 Exciting projects are what fuel Soozan’s love of the shopping center industry.
 Currently, she is an integral part of the multi-million redevelopment of Scottsdale Fashion Square with a primary focus on bringing new luxury brands to this super-regional shopping venue.
-Additionally Soozan has worked closely with the Market Street Woodlands team for more than five years, growing the contemporary brands at this open-air center in north Houston.
+She is part of the Vornado Realty Trust retail leasing team, serving as an internal resource for the company’s vast and prestigious Manhattan portfolio.
+Additionally Soozan has worked closely with the Market Street Woodlands team for more than six years, bringing the latest hot brands to this open-air center in north Houston.

 Past company highlights include working on the Related Companies’ $20 billion, history-in-the making Hudson Yards Development on the west side of Manhattan where she signed the first Watches of Switzerland store in the U.S. and bringing luxury brands to the $250 million redevelopment efforts of Brookfield Place (formerly World Financial Center) in Downtown Manhattan.
 Other milestones include procuring Gwyneth Paltrow’s Goop MKT, which debuted its first Manhattan store at the Shops at Columbus Circle for holiday 2015; bringing Neiman Marcus and Coach to eBay.com’s “outlet shopping mall;” and working closely with shopping center legend Sheldon Gordon on the development of an outlet mall at Foxwoods Resort in Connecticut.